International Sports Law

 By Amy Burchfield

-Amy Burchfield is an International and Foreign Law Reference Librarian at the John Wolff International & Comparative Law Library at the Georgetown University Law Center.
-She graduated from The Ohio State University Moritz College of Law and from Kent State University with a MLIS and MA in German translation.
-She is the author of International Criminal Courts for the Former Yugoslavia, Rwanda and Sierra Leone: A Guide to Online and Print Resources.
+Amy Burchfield is the Access and Faculty Services Librarian at the Cleveland-Marshall College of Law Library.
+She previously worked as the International and Foreign Law Reference Librarian at the John Wolff International & Comparative Law Library at the Georgetown University Law Center.
+Ms. Burchfield earned her JD from The Ohio State University Moritz College of Law and an MLIS and MA in German translation from Kent State University.
+She is the author of International Criminal Courts for the Former Yugoslavia, Rwanda and Sierra Leone: A Guide to Online and Print Resources .

 Read the Update!

 Table of Contents

 At its most noble level, sport is a powerful societal phenomenon that unites communities and fosters international exchange and friendship.
 At its basest level, the fervor sport induces can trigger violence and the desire to engage in illegal activities in order to gain a competitive edge.
 And at all levels, sport in today’s global community is about big money and the disputes that naturally follow.
 This guide is intended to highlight some of the resources researchers can use to explore many aspects of international sports law.

 This guide covers the key institutions and organizations that govern international sports.
 Attention is paid to the structure and key documents of these institutions.
 Dispute settlement mechanisms for sport are included, with reference to sources of sports decisions.
 International treaties that relate to sports are highlighted, along with key policy documents.
 Finally, out of the many themes that arise in relation to international sports law, these themes are briefly covered in this guide: human rights, discrimination, violence, women and sports, and sports and the EU.